erikfilias/PYOMO/Lecture_01/README.md

 ## General details
-This project aims to be an optimization example using Python using Pyomo package and Gurobi solver.
+This model aims to be an optimization example using Python using Pyomo package and Gurobi solver.

 ## Model structure